vloebel/jsquiz/README.md

 ## Requirements
 * Start button starts timer and presents first question
 * When answer is submitted:
-  * If the answer is wrong, time is subtracted from the clock. otherwise not?
+  * If the answer is wrong, time penalty is subtracted from the clock.
   * The next question appears

 * When all the question are answered
 OR timer reaches 0
+* Display final score
   * User can save initials and score
   * Game ends